 4.4.
 Law of Total Probability and Bayes’ Rule

 When we make decisions under uncertainty, we often need to revise our probability assessments as new information emerges.
 Medical diagnoses, legal judgments, and even everyday decisions typically involve updating our beliefs based on partial evidence.
-In this chapter, we’ll develop the foundational principles of Bayes’ rule, which provides a framework for this fundamental process of learning from evidence.
+In this chapter, we’ll develop the foundational principles of Bayes’ Rule, which provides a framework for this fundamental process of learning from evidence.

 Road Map 🧭